GCristianA/WebDev-Projects/README.md

 This projects features:

->image filters
+>Image filters

->export/import images feature
+>Export/import images feature

->posibility to edit the image
+>Posibility to edit the image